-Computer History - 2006
+Computer history - 2006

 Major computer events in 2006

-jQuery is first introduced in January 26, 2006.
+jQuery was introduced on January 26, 2006.

 Other computer events in 2006

-On March 2, 2006 Wikipedia volunteers create the article that passes the 1,000,000 article mark.
+On March 2, 2006, Wikipedia volunteers created the article that passed the 1,000,000 article mark.

 Skype announced that it had over 100 million registered users.